Andry Rajoelina

-He formed political party Young Malagasies Determined and was elected Mayor of Antananarivo in 2007.
+He formed the political party Young Malagasies Determined and was elected Mayor of Antananarivo in 2007.
 While in this position, he led an opposition movement against then-President Marc Ravalomanana that culminated in a 2009 political crisis.
 Rajoelina was appointed as President of the High Transitional Authority of Madagascar (HTA) by a military council, in a move characterised as a coup d'état by the international community.
 Rajoelina dissolved the Senate and National Assembly, and transferred their powers to a variety of new governance structures responsible for overseeing the transition toward a new constitutional authority.
 This conflicted with an internationally mediated process to establish a transitional government.
 Voters approved a new constitution in a controversial national referendum in November 2010, ushering in the Fourth Republic.

 He held the Presidency of the HTA until general elections were held in 2013, and stepped down in 2014.
 He won the 2018 presidential election and was inaugurated President of Madagascar on 19 January 2019.
-His tenure has included directing the government's response to the COVID-19 pandemic in Madagascar, during which he promoted misinformation and unproven treatments for the disease, as well as a 2021 food insecurity crisis and Cyclone Batsirai.
+His tenure included directing the government's response to the COVID-19 pandemic in Madagascar, during which he promoted misinformation and unproven treatments for the disease, as well as a 2021 food insecurity crisis and Cyclone Batsirai.
+Rajoelina then proceeded to win the 2023 Malagasy presidential election.

+In September 2025, widespread protests erupted against frequent water and power cuts, causing the deaths of over 20 people.
+In response, Rajoelina fired Prime Minister Christian Ntsay on 29 September 2025.
+He said, without providing evidence, that some politicians were plotting to take advantage of the protests and had considered staging a coup while he was addressing the United Nations.
+On 12 October, Rajoelina's office said that an attempt to topple his government was underway; a statement said the situation was under control.
+However, on 13 October, an opposition lawmaker reported that Rajoelina had fled the country.
+Rajoelina addressed the nation later that day, saying that he fled "in fear for his life" but remained defiant, saying that he "would not allow Madagascar to be destroyed" and refusing to step down.
+After attempting to dissolve the National Assembly, he was impeached and removed from office as the military said that they have seized power.

 Family and early years

 Andry Rajoelina was born on 30 May 1974 to a relatively wealthy family in Antsirabe.
-His father, now-retired Colonel Roger Yves Rajoelina, held dual nationality and fought for the French army in the Algerian War.
-Although his family could afford a college education for their son, Andry Rajoelina opted to discontinue his studies after completing his baccalauréat to launch a career as an entrepreneur.
+His father, now-retired Colonel Roger Yves Rajoelina, held dual Malagasy/French nationality and fought for the French army in the Algerian War.
+Although his family could afford a college education for their son, Andry Rajoelina opted to discontinue his studies after completing his baccalauréat to launch a career as a DJ.

-In 1994, Rajoelina met his future spouse Mialy Razakandisa, who was then completing her senior year at a high school in Antananarivo.
-The couple courted long-distance for six years while Mialy completed her undergraduate and masters studies in finance and accounting in Paris; they were reunited in Madagascar in 2000 and wed the same year.
-Their marriage produced two boys, Arena (born 2002) and Ilonstoa (born 2003), and a daughter born in 2005 whom the couple named Ilona.
+In 1994, Rajoelina met his future wife Mialy Razakandisa, who was then completing her senior year of high school in Antananarivo.
+The couple maintained a long-distance relationship for six years while Mialy completed her undergraduate and masters studies in finance and accounting in Paris.
+They reunited in Madagascar in 2000 and married that same year.
+They have three children, born in 2002, 2003, and 2005.